NatashaRy/neurohacking/README.md

 - All code was written by me, some code are inspired by others who are referenced below.
 - Used this guide as inspiration for FAQ: [Stechies.com](https://www.stechies.com/create-accordion-html-without-javascript/)
+- The texts are written by or modified by [ChatGPT](https://chat.openai.com/)

 ### **Media:**